Stino Mubi

 Justin Mubi Matadi (born 16 January 1966), known professionally as Stino Mubi, is a Congolese singer-songwriter, composer, and performer.
-Nicknamed "L'As de la Chorale" ("The Ace of the Choir") in 1984, he successfully auditioned to join Viva La Musica, the internationally acclaimed band led by Papa Wemba.
-He became known for vocal range and sound blending Congolese rumba with Western pop, funk, and soul.
+Nicknamed "L'As de la Chorale" ("The Ace of the Choir") in 1984, he successfully auditioned to join Viva La Musica, a Congolese rumba band led by Papa Wemba.
+He became known for vocal range and sound fusing Congolese rumba with Western pop, funk, and soul.
 Over a career spanning more than four decades, Stino established himself as one of the emblematic artists of his era, achieving success as a member of Viva La Musica and as a solo performer.

 His compositions such as "M.J.
 Ngoyi" and "Roméo et Juliette" are considered modern classics of Congolese music, while his stage style, inspired by Michael Jackson, introduced new performance aesthetics to the rumba scene.

 Early life and career

 1966–1984: Childhood, education and musical debut

-Justin Mubi Matadi was born on 16 January 1966, in Kikwit, a provincial town in the Bandundu Province, in the Democratic Republic of the Congo.
+Justin Mubi Matadi was born on 16 January 1966, in Kikwit, a provincial town in the Bandundu Province, in the Democratic Republic of the Congo, to Rosa Ikuma and Boni Mubi.
 He comes from a family with roots in the Mbala and Yansi ethnic groups.
 Though Kikwit is distant from Kinshasa, it had a thriving cultural scene, with traditional music playing a significant role in local events.
 As a child, Justin grew up surrounded by these sounds as well as Congolese rumba.
 His father's professional career required the family to move to Kinshasa when Justin was still young.
 There, Justin became an admirer of Viva La Musica, the band formed by Papa Wemba in 1977.

 Although Mubi's passion for music was obvious, his father insisted that he first complete his education before considering a professional artistic career.
 He enrolled at the Ngolo Za Bambuta Institute, where he studied business administration.
 Only after receiving his diploma was he allowed to pursue music seriously.
 In the early 1980s, he adopted the stage name "Stino", derived from the ending of his given name Justin, and began performing in local groups.